Ziinc/yunokit/README.md

 </div>

-Yunokit is a suite of micro-apps for Supabase apps.
+Yunokit is a plugin suite of out-of-the-box features for Supabase apps.

 - **yunocontent**: Content Management System
+- **yunocommunity**: Forums

-Yunokit works by connecting directly to your Supabase projects and installing micro-apps on custom schemas on your database.
+Yunokit works by connecting directly to your Supabase projects and installing plugins on custom schemas on your database.
 Each custom schema has a full data API, allowing one-click addition of features to your apps.
-Manage micro-apps through the Yunokit admin panel at [app.yunokit.com](https://app.yunokit.com), with no need to build custom admin interfaces.
+Manage micro-apps through the Yunokit admin panel at [app.yunokit.com](https://app.yunokit.com).

 Yunokit is like PostgreSQL extensions, but for full fledge app features.